kyverno/website/content/en/docs/Writing policies/writing-policies-preconditions.md

 - In
 - NotIn

+The set operators, `In` and `NotIn` support a set of strings as the value (e.g. In ["str1", "str2"]).
+Sets of other types are currently not supported.

 ## Matching requests without a service account

 In this example, the rule is only applied to requests from service accounts i.e. when the `{{serviceAccountName}}` is not empty.